Grammar Index By Induced Suffix Sorting: Abstract

 \section{Abstract}

-Pattern matching is the most central task for text indices.
-Most recent indices leverage compression techniques to make pattern matching feasible for massive but highly-compressible datasets.
-Within this kind of indices, we propose a new compressed text index built upon a grammar compression based on induced suffix sorting [Nunes et al., DCC'18].
+\JO{Pattern matching is the most central task for text indexes.
+Many recent indexes leverage compression techniques to make pattern matching feasible for massive but highly-compressible datasets.} \JO[We]{Among this class of indexes, we} propose a new compressed text index built upon a grammar compression based on induced suffix sorting [Nunes et al., DCC'18].
 We show that this grammar exhibits a locality sensitive parsing property, which allows us to specify, given a pattern~$P$, certain substrings of~$P$, called \emph{cores}, that are similarly parsed in the text grammar whenever these occurrences are extensible to occurrences of~$P$.
-Supported by the cores, given a pattern of length~$m$, we can locate all its \Occ{} occurrences in a text~$T$ of length~$n$ within \Oh{m \lg |\Symbols| + \OccC \lg|\Symbols| \lg n + \Occ} time, where \Symbols{} is the set of all characters and non-terminals, $\Occ$ is the number of occurrences, and $\OccC$ is the number of occurrences of a chosen core~$C$ of~$P$ in the right hand side of all production rules of the grammar of~$T$.
-Our grammar index requires \Oh{g} words of space and can be built in \Oh{n} time using \Oh{g} working space, where $g$ is the sum of the right hand sides of all production rules.
-We underline the strength of our grammar index with an exhaustive practical evaluation that gives evidence that our proposed solution excels at locating long patterns in highly-repetitive texts.
-Our implementation is available at \url{https://github.com/TooruAkagi/GCIS_Index}. \keywords{grammar compression \and locality sensitive parsing \and induced suffix sorting \and text indexing data structure.}
+Supported by the cores, given a pattern of length~$m$, we can locate all its \Occ{} occurrences in a text~$T$ of length~$n$ within \Oh{m \lg |\Symbols| + \OccC \lg|\Symbols| \lg n + \Occ} time, where \Symbols{} is the set of all characters and non-terminals, $\Occ$ is the number of occurrences, and $\OccC$ is the number of occurrences of a chosen core~$C$ of~$P$ in the right-hand sides of all production rules of the grammar of~$T$.
+Our grammar index requires \Oh{g} words of space and can be built in \Oh{n} time using \Oh{g} working space on top of the input text, where $g$ is the sum of the lengths of the right-hand sides of all production rules. \JO[We practically evaluate that our proposed index excels at locating long patterns in highly-repetitive texts.]{We underline the strength of our grammar index with an exhaustive practical evaluation that gives evidence that our proposed solution excels at locating long patterns in highly-repetitive texts. } Our implementation is available at \url{https://github.com/TooruAkagi/GCIS_Index}.